aaronbieber/blog/content/posts/they-took-our-jobs/index.md

 We've always sought to replace expensive, error-prone humans with cheaper, more reliable machines.
-From the plow to the loom to the assembly line to the algorithm, we've always supplanted manual labor with automation the moment it becomes viable.
+From the plow to the loom to the assembly line to the algorithm, we've supplanted manual labor with automation the moment it becomes viable.
 The machines, in each of those cases, were just tools; at best they made life easier and sometimes longer, and at worst they held up a mirror to our poor decisions.

 The most well-known people to have gazed into that mirror, and recoiled at what they saw, were the "Luddites" of Nottingham, UK, in 1811.
 Many people think of